otrack/cloud-computing-infrastructures/scaling/README.md

 In what follows, we shall focus on the second approach being more versatile and powerful.
 The file `pdfmagic.yml` inside `pdfmagic` directory contains a draft of a template for the `pdfmagic` service.

-Correct the template to use your image by changing the line `image: 0track/pdfmagic:arm`.
+**[Q]** Correct the template to use your image by changing the line `image: 0track/pdfmagic:latest`.
 Deploy a pod by typing `kubectl create -f pdfmagic.yml`.
 Check that the pod is running by typing `kubectl get pod`.
 You should observe something of the form:

 	NAME       READY     STATUS              RESTARTS   AGE
-	pdfmagic   0/1       ContainerCreating   0          2m
+	pdfmagic   0/1       ContainterCreating  0          2m

-Expose the pod with `kubectl expose pod pdfmagic --name=pdfmagic --type=LoadBalancer`.
+Once the pod is running, expose it with `kubectl expose pod pdfmagic --name=pdfmagic --type=LoadBalancer`.
-Access it to transform the logo.
+(In case you are using minikube, `LoadBalancer` should be replaced with `NodePort`.)
+Verify that you can access the service from the outside.

 ## 4. Evaluating Pdfmagic **[30']**